Day 1 – Feb. 15, 2016 – (Monday): Gone to Cagbalete Island

 The water at the tiny port of Sabang in Cagbalete Island was very shallow so we transferred to a smaller banca that brought us to the white sand lined banks of the island.
 People milled around the port but Aling Baby whisked us to a small alley that led to a series of narrow but cemented passageways.
 We passed-by several stores, a ‘barangay‘ (village) hall, a billiard parlor, a small chapel as well as a tiny stall that sold pan-grilled hamburgers.

-A satellite dish protruded in front of the wood and bamboo house with thatched roof that sat right across an old, manual water pump locally called, a ‘poso.’
-Adjacent to it was an elementary school along whose far end would be another narrow passageway that will ultimately lead you the other side of Cagbalete island.
+A satellite dish protruded in front of the wood and bamboo house with a thatched roof that sat right across an old, manual water pump locally called, a ‘poso.’
+Adjacent to it was an elementary school along whose far end would be another narrow passageway that will ultimately lead you the other side of Cagbalete Island.

 Although all of us were so tired having started the day very early, adrenaline kicked into gear and we all got so excited to explore the island and tagged along with her.